kpetersen/kpetersen.github.io/eats/sides/_posts/2011-10-22-macaroni-and-cheese.markdown

 dish from the oven and stir everything really well again.
 This makes sure that everything bakes nice and evenly.**
 1. Arguably the most important step: ENJOY!!

+# A Variation on Mac 'n Cheese

+Using the above recipe, follow the directions exactly except when you're putting everything into the baking dish, add about 3/4 cup chopped ham (pre-cooked) somewhere in the middle and continue with the rest of the ingredients, stirring when finished so it's all mixed together nicely.
+It is absolutely wonderful.
+We do this when we have leftover ham or a hamsteak we need to eat before it goes bad.